TobiasNickel/tUploader/README.md

     'success':triggered when an upload has finished successfully 'error':triggered when an upload was stopped, i.e.: connection lost/refused

+##example
+check out the upload.php, that contains a complete WebApp, static files with your friends or your devices in a local network.

+you can run it by the php commandline-tool, using:
+    php -S 0.0.0.0:8080 upload.php
+(you have to me in the rootfolder of this repository) and then visit "http://localhost:8080/" in your borwser.

+##note
-this lib, works good in combination with tomcat, ruby, PHP, Phython, NodeJS and more
+This lib, works good in combination with tomcat, ruby, PHP, Phython, NodeJS and more